The Importance Of A Will

 Wills are often contested, for reasons ranging from lack of capacity and undue influence to not being properly witnessed.
 If your will falls under judicial scrutiny, you want to make sure it holds up.
 A poorly drafted will is not likely to protect your interests.

-As an estate planning lawyer in Roswell, I have helped many Georgians establish wills, trusts and other important legal documents.
+As an estate planning lawyer in Atlanta, I have helped many Georgians establish wills, trusts and other important legal documents.
 Every situation is different.
 I understand that “one-size-fits-all” is not a good approach for creating a will.
 I will work with you personally to establish a will that is suited to your unique needs and goals.